 There was much hue and cry when new operators took over this formerly free ferry in 2014, but it's still only $2 to take this scenic ride, and kids 2 and under ride for free.
 Although the ride across the Mississippi only lasts five minutes, the air-conditioned ferry offers spectacular views of the New Orleans skyline, particularly striking at dusk as the city lights begin to twinkle.
 Upon arriving at Algiers, a quaint historic neighborhood founded in 1719, visitors can walk the tranquil, tree-shaded streets lined with charming Creole cottages and Greek Revival mansions before grabbing lunch at a local cafe or a seat outside at one of the bars along the Point.

-Hands on learning equals hands on fun at this spunky children's museum, where kids are encouraged to discover a world of wonder throughout 30,000 sq. ft. of learn-by-doing exhibits.
+Hands-on learning equals hands-on fun at this spunky children's museum, where kids are encouraged to discover a world of wonder throughout 30,000 sq. ft. of learn-by-doing exhibits.
 Head upstairs where role-playing rules, at the Little Winn Dixie a grocery store complete with dairy cases and cashiers, a Kids' Cafe for budding chefs-to-be, an optical shop, and an art studio for creating.
 Whether they are learning what bones they use to ride a bike or loading up a cargo ship in the Little Port of New Orleans exhibit, children take an active role in their own learning.
-This museum is all kinds of fun, and geared to children from toddlers to age 12.
-Big news for 2019: LCM will be moving to new digs in City Park.
+This museum is all kinds of fun and geared to children from toddlers to age 12.